About Lindsey Lewandowski

 ‘The Best of Both Worlds’

-M&A lawyers are invaluable in helping companies complete a purchase or saleAn Illinois resident preparing to buy or sell a business might not realize how complex a deal can be.
-Payal Keshvani believes M&A attorneys like herself are invaluable to the process.
+A person preparing to buy or sell a business might not realize how complex a deal can be.
+Payal Keshvani believes mergers & acquisitions lawyers like herself are invaluable to the process.
 “I don’t think it is possible to do a transaction without one,” says the partner at Taft Stettinius & Hollister in Chicago.
-“You are, as a client, either selling or purchasing an incredibly complex organization.
-To ensure that that is all transferred over legally—that you don’t either retain …
+“You are, as a client, either selling or purchasing an incredibly complex organization [in a mergers & acquisitions transaction].
+To ensure that that is all …

 Bitten By the International Law Bug